HyperATL*: A Logic for Hyperproperties in Multi-Agent Systems: Lower Bounds for Model Checking

-Formula $\mathit{prevPos}$ holds exactly once (assuming that the $a$-counter is correct and $\mathit{error}$ occurs exactly once), and identifies the corresponding proposition in the previous $b$-configuration. \begin{enumerate}[leftmargin=1cm] \item[(\ref{eq:prev1})] The position aligns with $\bullet_{\pi_1}$ (a position where $b$ is relevant). \item[(\ref{eq:prev2})] The position is within the previous $b$-configuration so $\triangle_{\pi_1}$ holds exactly once before $\mathit{error}$ does. \item[(\ref{eq:prev3})] The position corresponds to the same bit of the $b$-counter.
+Formula $\mathit{prevPos}$ holds exactly once (assuming that the $a$-counter is correct and $\mathit{error}_{\pi_1}$ occurs exactly once), and identifies the same position in the $b$-configuration that precedes that in which $\mathit{error}_{\pi_1}$ holds.
+There are three conditions that identify this (unique) position: \begin{enumerate}[leftmargin=1cm] \item[(\ref{eq:prev1})] The position aligns with $\bullet_{\pi_1}$ (\ie, a position where $b$ is relevant). \item[(\ref{eq:prev2})] The position lies within the $b$-configuration that preceeds the $b$-configuration in which $\mathit{error}_{\pi_1}$ holds, \ie, $\triangle_{\pi_1}$ holds exactly once before $\mathit{error}_{\pi_1}$ holds. \item[(\ref{eq:prev3})] The position corresponds to the same bit of the $b$-counter.
 Each bit of the $b$-counter is uniquely characterized by the $a$-configuration that starts at that bit.
-To check that we are at the same position, the $a$-configuration should thus be the same as the $a$-configuration at the position pointed to by $\mathit{error}$, which is expressed in \Cref{eq:prev3}. \end{enumerate}
+To check that we are at the same position, the $a$-configuration should thus be the same as the $a$-configuration at the position pointed to by $\mathit{error}$. \end{enumerate}